California hospitals overrun even as vaccine is rolled out

 In California, the total number of cases rose to nearly 1.8 million, with more than 22,000 deaths.

-While one vaccine, made by the pharmaceutical giant Pfizer , has already been distributed to U.S. states and innoculations have begun, approval of a second, by Moderna Inc is expected as early as this weekend.
+One vaccine, made by the pharmaceutical giant Pfizer, has already been distributed to U.S. states and inoculations have begun.
+Rollout of a second, by Moderna Inc is expected as early as this weekend.
+The Moderna vaccine was approved for use in the pandemic by the U.S. Food and Drug Administration on Friday.

 But it will be months before the impact of the new vaccines will slow the progress of the pandemic.
 New cases are still rising in more than a dozen U.S. states.

-In California, hospitals are strained under the press of patients, with some facilities serving the sick in tents set up outside in chilly weather, and people awaiting care in hallways.
-Intensive care units were completely full in the densely populated Southern California region that includes Los Angeles, as well as in agricultural hub San Joaquin Valley, the state said.
+In California, hospitals are strained, with some serving the sick in tents set up outside in chilly weather, and people awaiting care in hallways.
+Intensive care units were completely full in densely populated Southern California, which includes Los Angeles, as well as in agricultural hub San Joaquin Valley, the state said.

 Nearly all of the state is under emergency stay-at-home orders, after the San Francisco Bay Area ran low on intensive care beds on Friday and was added to a shutdown list that already included Southern California, the San Joaquin Valley and the Sacramento region.